traceflight/protobuf-2-json/README.md

 ## Performance

-When parsing raw protobuf data without a `.proto` file, the performance comparison with [protofish](https://crates.io/crates/protofish) is as follows.
+When parsing raw protobuf data without known schema, the performance comparison with [protofish](https://crates.io/crates/protofish) is as follows.

 | crate | time | throughput |
 |-----|-----|-----|